 Aids to Help Fibromyalgia Sufferers

-Below we suggest some fibromyalgia aids that may help with a variety of daily activities, which may have become difficult due to fibromyalgia symptoms.
-Daily living aids are designed to make tasks such as chores, personal care and mobility easier.
-This is a list of products that help with certain areas of daily life.
+Below we suggest some daily living aids that may help with a variety of daily activities, which may have become difficult due to fibromyalgia symptoms.
+These aids are designed to make tasks such as chores, personal care, and mobility easier.

 - Resting when doing tasks around the home: